-The forecast error, built in a twin-experiment framework, has been compared with 25 sets of orthogonalised bred vectors, and its orthogonal projection on bred vectors subspaces has been computed (Sect.
-5.2).
+The forecast error, built in a twin-experiment framework, has been compared with sets of orthogonalised bred vectors, and its orthogonal projection on bred vectors subspaces has been computed (Sect.
+6.2).

-When the initial error is comparable with the present-day analysis error, the largest forecast error component on a subspace of 12 bred vectors has been found to have a square norm of about 30 % of the whole square error norm.
+When the initial error is comparable with the present-day analysis error, the largest forecast error component on a subspace of 12 bred vectors has been found to have a square norm of about 30% of the whole square error norm.
 This appears as a remarkable result, considering the huge linear dimension of the state vector, and the limited number of bred vectors used.
-Another remarkable point is, though, that when the number of orthogonal bred vectors is increased, the error component on the BVs subspace does not grow much further.
+Another remarkable point

+- 385 is, though, that when the number of orthogonal bred vectors is increased, the error component on the BVs subspace does not grow much further.
 Slower mesoscale instabilities, not mainly convective, which remain longer in the linear regime of growth, appear then to be controllable using a small number of independent directions.
-The "unexplained" 70 % of (square) forecast error appears to be distributed on saturated small-scale instabilities and on non-growing larger-scale error structures directly inherited from the (BOLAM) initial state.
+The "unexplained" 70% of (square) forecast error appears to be distributed on saturated small-scale unstable structures and on non-growing larger-scale signals - 390 present in the error field, directly inherited from the initial state: a field of the larger-scale hydrostatic model providing boundary conditions.
+These last error components could be reduced or eliminated by assimilating observations, but in fact they are re-introduced each time the model is restarted from an external model field.

-Starting with a smaller initial error (using a higher rescaling frequency), the "explained" square percentage of forecast error grows very slowly with the number 15 of bred vectors.
+Starting with a smaller initial error (using a higher rescaling frequency), the "explained" square percentage of forecast error grows very slowly with the number of bred vectors.
 Fastest growing, small scale instabilities (purely convective), which are also known to saturate quickly, are important when the error is initially small and appear to be active in a very large number, impossible to control within a reasonably small dimension subspace.

-6.1 Error evolution after subtraction of the forecast error projection on the bred vectors subspace shows which error components are detected by the 12 BV together.
-Undetected error components include many small scale signals, but also a few larger structures (for example one located in the Northern Apennines).
+7.1 Error evolution after subtraction of the forecast error projection on the bred vectors 400 subspace disappear.
+The field in the middle panel shows which error components are detected by the 12 BV together.
+Undetected error components include many very localised signals, but also a few larger structures (for example one located in the Northern Apennines).